NSS-Day-Cohort-79/Bug-Ranch-Epal4d/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > Your answer here
+   > Your answer here : drovers is being declared as the output of hireDrovers using cattle to drive as an input
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Your answer here
+   > Your answer here drovers is the has the value of the whole array and drover is the value of each object of the array.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
-   > Your public Loom URL here
+   > Your public Loom URL here : https://www.loom.com/share/f76510e994034d85943618eb2ffa3af4
 4. Also in the **journey** module, there is the following code:
    ```js
    for (let forestNumber = 0; forestNumber < areas.forests; forestNumber++) {